Anvadya/IBM-322-Project/README.md

 stats_analysis_with_pca.ipynb - Logistic Regression, SVM and MLP classifier on ball by ball features on dataset post PCA.

 ## FormAnalysis
-We create a model and perform Bigram and Trigram analysis on the dataset.
+FormAnalysis.ipynb: We create a class to perform (general n-gram) Bigram and Trigram analysis on the dataset.

+## Classification (ball granularity)
+prediction.ipynb: This file contains code to merge the outputs of stat analysis and form analysis together and computes the various different probabilities using several models.

 ## Overs analysis (Predicting run in an over)
 Over_Grouping.ipynb - Converting Dataset in the format desired for overwise prediction.